chingu-voyages/v47-tier2-team-15/README.md

 Chrome, by default, has begun to block the use of 3rd-party cookies.
 This app is deployed to a free host and utilizes 3rd-party cookies to keep track of users.
 If your browser does not receive 3rd-party cookies the login and profile features within the app will not work properly.

 To ensure your Chrome browser will accept 3rd party cookies for the CrytpoTracker App:
-- open Chrome settings and search for the word "cookies"
+- Open Chrome settings and search for the word "cookies"
-- click "third-party cookies"
+- Click "third-party cookies"
-- at the bottom of the page in the section "Allowed to use third-party cookies" click "Add"
+- At the bottom of the page in the section "Allowed to use third-party cookies" click "Add"
 - Enter the URL: https://cryptoview-us13.onrender.com

 ## Deployment